Percy Jackson & the Olympians: The Lightning Thief: Plot

-At the top of the Empire State Building, Zeus meets his brother Poseidon.
 Zeus accuses Poseidon's demigod son, Percy Jackson, of stealing his master lightning bolt.
-Poseidon reminds him that Percy is unaware of his true identity.
-However, Zeus declares that unless the bolt is returned to Mount Olympus before midnight of the Summer Solstice, war will be waged between all the gods.
+Poseidon reminds him that Percy is unaware of his heritage, but Zeus declares that war will be waged if the lightning bolt is not returned to Mount Olympus before midnight of the Summer Solstice.

-16-year-old Percy struggles with dyslexia and ADHD.
-On a school trip to the MOMA, he is attacked by Alecto, a Fury masquerading as his substitute English teacher Mrs. Dodds, who demands the bolt.
-Percy's best friend Grover Underwood and his Latin teacher Mr. Brunner help scare off Alecto.
-His teacher gives Percy a very powerful cosmic weapon which looks like a pen, and instructs Grover to take him and his mother, Sally to Camp Half-Blood — a secret sanctuary for demigod children on Long Island, leaving behind Sally's abusive husband, Percy's stepfather, Gabe Ugliano.
+Sixteen-year-old Percy, who lives with his mother Sally and her abusive boyfriend Gabe, struggles with dyslexia and ADHD.
+On a school trip to the Metropolitan Museum of Art, Percy is attacked by Alecto, who sheds her disguise as his substitute teacher and demands the bolt.
+Percy's best friend Grover Underwood and his Latin teacher, Mr. Brunner, fend off Alecto.
+Mr. Brunner gives Percy a pen and instructs Grover to take him and Sally to Camp Half-Blood—a secret sanctuary for demigod children.

-On the way there in Sally's car, they are attacked by the Minotaur, who seemingly kills Percy's mother.
-Percy discovers the pen is a magical sword, and uses it to fight off the Minotaur, killing it with its own horn and goes into shock.
+On the way there, they are attacked by the Minotaur, who seemingly kills Sally.
+Percy discovers the pen is a magical sword, and uses it to fight the Minotaur, killing it before passing out.
 Waking up three days later, Percy learns he is Poseidon's son, Grover is a satyr and Percy's protector, and Mr. Brunner is Chiron, a centaur.
-He starts coming into his latent demigod powers, which include hydrokinesis and healing, and meets other demigods, including Annabeth Chase, Athena's daughter; and the camp's leader Luke Castellan, Hermes's son.
+He discovers that his struggles were actually his latent demigod powers, and that he also possesses hydrokinesis and healing.
+While touring Camp Half-Blood, Percy meets Annabeth Chase, Athena's daughter, and the camp's leader Luke Castellan, Hermes's son.

 Percy is visited by his uncle Hades's apparition, who reveals that the Minotaur abducted Sally to the Underworld to trade for the bolt.
 Defying Chiron's orders, Percy sets out for the Underworld with Grover and Annabeth.
-Luke gives Percy a map with the location of three green pearls belonging to Hades' wife (and Percy's aunt) Persephone, which will allow them to escape the Underworld.
-He also gives him a pair of flying winged Converse All-Stars stolen from Hermes, and Luke's favorite shield.
-Meanwhile, Percy is declared missing.
+Luke gives Percy a map with the location of three green pearls belonging to Hades' wife, Persephone, which will allow them to escape the Underworld.
+Luke also gives him a pair of flying winged shoes and his favorite shield.